alanesq/esp32cam-demo/README.md

 <br>-Can read the image as RGB data  (i.e. 3 bytes per pixel for red, green and blue value)
 <br>-Act as web client (reading the web page in to a string) - see requestWebPage()

-<br>The root web page uses AJAX to update info. on the page.
-This is not done in the conventional way where variable data is passed but
-instead passes complete lines of text, it may not be elegant but it makes changing what information is displayed much easier as all you have to do is modify what info handleData() sends.
+The root web page uses AJAX to update info. on the page.
+This is not done in the conventional way where variable data is passed but instead passes complete lines of text, it may not be elegant but it makes changing what information is displayed much easier as all you have to do is modify what info handleData() sends.

-<br>BTW - I have created a timelapse sketch based on this one which may be of interest: https://github.com/alanesq/esp32cam-Timelapse
+BTW - I have created a timelapse sketch based on this one which may be of interest: https://github.com/alanesq/esp32cam-Timelapse

-<br><br>LATEST NEWS!!!
+LATEST NEWS!!!
-<br>There is now a very cheap motherboard available for the esp32cam which make it as easy to use as any other esp development board.
+There is now a very cheap motherboard available for the esp32cam which make it as easy to use as any other esp development board.
-<br>Search eBay for "esp32cam mb" - see http://www.hpcba.com/en/latest/source/DevelopmentBoard/HK-ESP32-CAM-MB.html
+Search eBay for "esp32cam mb" - see http://www.hpcba.com/en/latest/source/DevelopmentBoard/HK-ESP32-CAM-MB.html
-It looks like the esp32cam suplied with them are not standard and have one of the GND pins modified to act as a reset pin?<br>
+It looks like the esp32cam suplied with them are not standard and have one of the GND pins modified to act as a reset pin?
-So on esp32cam modules without this feature you have to plug the USB in whilst holding the program button to upload a sketch I find I have to use the lowest serial upload speed or it fails (Select 'ESP32 dev module' in the Arduino IDE to have the option and make sure PSRam is enabled). <br>
+So on esp32cam modules without this feature you have to plug the USB in whilst holding the program button to upload a sketch I find I have to use the lowest serial upload speed or it fails (Select 'ESP32 dev module' in the Arduino IDE to have the option and make sure PSRam is enabled).
-There is also now a esp32cam with built in USB available called the "ESP32-CAM-CH340".<br>
+There is also now a esp32cam with built in USB available called the "ESP32-CAM-CH340".
-The wifi is very poor whilst in the motherboard (I find this happens if you have something near the antenna on the esp32cam modules) <br>
+The wifi is very poor whilst in the motherboard (I find this happens if you have something near the antenna on the esp32cam modules) but if I rest my thumb above the antenna I find the signal works ok).
-but if I rest my thumb above the antenna I find the signal works ok). <br> Many of the ebay listing include an external antenna and I would suggest this would b a good option if ordering one.  <br>
+Many of the ebay listing include an external antenna and I would suggest this would b a good option if ordering one.
 So they are far from perfect but still for the price I think well worth having.
-<br><br><br>

 I have tried to make the sketch as easy to follow/modify as possible with lots of comments etc. and no additional libraries used, as I found it quiet confusing as an ameteur trying to do much with this module and difficult to find easy to understand